Make these cute Cacti gifts any friend or family member will surely adore!

 Paint pebbles/rocks light green, use a marker pen to draw thorns in darker green and a mouth in red.
 Spray a layer of clear varnish and finish off with googly eyes.

 Our one cactus needed a bit of support so we added the sign.
 Glue craft sticks together, paint white and draw the sign in pencil.
 Paint the picture, draw the letters with a marker pen, erase the pencil marks and spray with a layer of varnish.

 Ideally, place the cacti outdoors where your plants would get plenty of sun.
 Most plants prefer the early morning sun.
 The cacti can be kept indoors, as long as there is plenty of light and you turn your pots every week or two so all angles of your plant get an equal amount of light.

 Lastly, remember, minimal water!

-Make these adorable Cacti gifts with the kids and give as gifts all year round!
-Also check out these Kid-made gifts!
+Make these adorable Cacti gifts with the kids and give them as gifts all year round!
+Also, check out these Kid-made gifts!